RuslanKhalitov/SparseFactorization/README.md

 There you may find the model states for each task that are used for the inference process.

 We provide two runnable files for extracting imdb and pathfinder attention maps. **fathfinder_inference.py*** saves the attention images in the *att_matr_path* folder, which it will create if not exists.
+In the *pathfinder_instances* folder you will find examples of the attention maps from the Pathfinder task.